Interweaving traditional and digital approaches

 This case study is an extract from a longer article in Impact, the journal of the Chartered College of Teaching.
 You can view the full version here.

-Once you’ve read the case study, click the ‘Mark as complete’ button below and then select ‘Next’ to view the next case study.
-Just keep clicking ‘Next’ until you arrive at the case study you’ve chosen to focus on this week.
-Alternatively, you can return to the initial menu of case studies.
+Once you’ve read the case study, click the ‘Mark as complete’ button below and then select ‘Technology for learning that sticks’ to view the next case study.

 © Chartered College of Teaching